Annual Awards Program to culminate in October 2024 with the announcement of the 2024 Intelligent Community of the Year

-(November 22, 2022 – New York City) – After announcing New Taipei City, Taiwan as the 2022 Intelligent Community of the Year, the Intelligent Community Forum (ICF) has opened nominations for the next cycle of its prestigious international Awards Program for cities and regions.
-The 2023 Awards Program culminates with the announcement of the 25th Intelligent Community of the Year at the ICF Global Summit in October 2023 in New York City.
+(December 6, 2023 – New York City) - After announcing Binh Duong, Vietnam as the 2023 Intelligent Community of the Year, the Intelligent Community Forum (ICF) has opened nominations for the next cycle of its prestigious international Awards Program for cities and regions.

-More information and the questionnaire can be found at https://www.intelligentcommunity.org/questionnaire.
+More information and the nomination questionnaire can be found at https://www.intelligentcommunity.org/compete.
 There is no cost to submit a questionnaire.
-The deadline to nominate a community for consideration in the 2023 Awards cycle is January 31, 2023.
+The deadline to nominate a community for consideration in the 2024 Awards cycle is February 15, 2024.

 Communities that participate in the ICF Awards Program receive many benefits:

-Unlike any similar award program, ICF deliberately includes small, midsize and large cities as well as counties and regions in its analysis, because we evaluate policies, programs and their results in a broad range of Factors, not just tech spending.
-Award-winning communities range from populations of 20,000 to more than 6 million.
+Unlike similar award program, ICF deliberately includes small and midsize communities as well as the large cities more typically honored by awards, because ICF evaluates their policies, programs and their results across a broad range of Factors, not just tech spending.
+Award-winning communities have ranged from populations of 10,000 to more than 10 million.

 About Intelligent Community Forum (ICF)

-The Intelligent Community Forum (www.intelligentcommunity.org), headquartered in New York, is a global network of over 180 cities, metro regions and counties with a think tank at its heart and a mission to make everyone’s “hometown” at great place.
-ICF studies and promotes the best practices of the world's Intelligent Communities as they adapt to the new demands and seize the opportunities presented by broadband and digital technology.
-To help cities and regions build prosperous economies, solve social problems and enrich local cultures, the Intelligent Community Forum conducts research, hosts events around the globe, publishes books, and produces its high-profile annual international awards program.
-The Forum sponsors research Institutes in North America dedicated to the study of the movement, and national organizations in Canada and Taiwan, both home to many Intelligent Communities.
+The Intelligent Community Forum (www.intelligentcommunity.org), headquartered in New York, is a global network of nearly 200 cities, metro regions and counties.
+ICF has developed a unique economic development framework called the Community Accelerator Strategy, based on its work with over 200 communities around the world, and offers training, consulting, community certification and international awards.
+Implementing the Accelerator Strategy guides cities and regions in adapting to the demands of this digital century and create a triple “win” of inclusive economic prosperity that strengthens social connection and supports a rich and meaningful culture.
+ICF sponsors Institutes in North America dedicated to providing education and support to their regions, and national organizations in Canada and Taiwan, both home to many Intelligent Communities.
 In 2012 ICF was invited to participate at the Nobel Peace Prize conference in Oslo and in 2014, its model and work was recognized by the U.S. Department of Commerce under the Workforce Innovation and Opportunity Act, which, according to the American government, was "aimed at creating a more flexible and responsive system of workforce development to meet the needs of employers looking to fill 21st century jobs.”
 For more information, go to www.intelligentcommunity.org/icf_membership.
 For more details on the Intelligent Community Forum’s recent publications and programs, www.intelligentcommunity.org.